feross/feross.org/_posts/2012-10-08-html5-fullscreen-api-attack.md

 Also, **note the green lock** in the location bar, which indicates that TLS (i.e. HTTPS) is enabled.

+**[NOTE: The demo only works with a normal click on the link.
+No "Open in New Tab" or middle-click.]**

 ## The "Fullscreen API" explained

-The **Fullscreen API** (see [W3C docs](https://developer.mozilla.org/en-US/docs/DOM/Using_full-screen_mode) and [MDN docs](https://developer.mozilla.org/en-US/docs/DOM/Using_full-screen_mode)) allows web developers show web content that fills up the user's screen completely.
+The **Fullscreen API** (see [W3C docs](http://dvcs.w3.org/hg/fullscreen/raw-file/tip/Overview.html) and [MDN docs](https://developer.mozilla.org/en-US/docs/DOM/Using_full-screen_mode)) allows web developers show web content that fills up the user's screen completely.
 You've seen this functionality in action whenever you watch a fullscreen video on YouTube (if you use their [new HTML5 player](http://www.youtube.com/html5), which you should do!) or look at a fullscreen photo on Facebook.

 <div style="text-align: center;">
   <img style="display: inline; padding-right: 20px;" alt="YouTube Video Fullscreen Button" src="/images/fullscreen-yt-video.png" />